Interactive patient claims

 Pendable Claims

-Some interactive patient claim submissions require further assessment by a Services Australia operator.
+Some interactive patient claim submissions cannot be processed automatically and need a decision from the claimant before Medicare will assess them.
 These are returned with a claim status of MEDICARE_PENDABLE.

 1